millerms/CranburyChiropractic/_pages/services.md

 ---

 ## Not sure where to start?
-- Start with the **Neurologic Approach** to see how we map your limiter and shape care.
+- Start with the **Neurologic Approach** to see how we pinpoint the cause and shape care.
 - If steadiness is the main concern, go to **Balance & Stability**.
 If you’re after joint work, see **Full‑Spine & Extremities**.
 - For persistent tendon/fascia spots, compare **Shockwave (ESWT)** and **Cold Laser (Class III)**—we’ll help you choose what fits your case and goals.
 {: .reveal .reveal--up }